 Fortunately, there’s a super-easy way to figure out if avocados are ripe or not: Flick off the little stem bud.
 If the circle underneath is bright green, your avocado is ripe or close to it.
 If it’s brown, steer clear — that one’s already turned.

-Another secret: If you buy rock-hard, unripe avocados, they’ll ripen in a few days if you leave them on the counter, and even quicker if you put them in a brown bag.
+Another secret: If you buy rock-hard, unripe avocados, they’ll ripen in a few days if you leave them on the counter, and even quicker if you put them in a brown paper bag.

-Once they’re right where you want them — tender but not too soft to the touch and just turning from green to brown — stick ‘em in the fridge to keep them from ripening any further.
+Once they’re right where you want them — tender but not too soft to the touch and just turning from dark green to brown — stick ‘em in the fridge to keep them from ripening any further.